Section 8 of the Constitution Act, 1867: Text of section 8

 8 In the general Census of the Population of Canada which is hereby required to be taken in the Year One thousand eight hundred and seventy-one, and in every Tenth Year, thereafter, the respective Populations of the Four Provinces shall be distinguished.

-Section 8 is found in Part II of the Constitution Act, 1867, dealing with the union of the provinces.
+Section 8 appears in Part II of the Constitution Act, 1867, which deals with the union of the provinces.

 Legislative history

-Section 8 is based in part on the provisions of the Quebec Resolutions relating to the census.
-The requirement for a census every ten years is closely tied to the redistribution of seats in the House of Commons.
-The Quebec Resolutions provided that there should be a census every ten years, starting in 1871, that no redistribution of seats could occur until after the 1871 census, and that there should be a redistribution of seats after every decennial census.
-The London Resolutions were to similar effect.
-The census requirement for the purposes of redistribution was in the first rough draft of the bill, varied in the initial draft, and took final form in the version introduced in the British Parliament.
+Section 8 derives in part from the census provisions of the Quebec Resolutions.
+The requirement for a decennial census is closely tied to the redistribution of seats in the House of Commons.
+The Quebec Resolutions provided that a census should be conducted every ten years beginning in 1871, that no redistribution of seats could occur until after the 1871 census, and that a redistribution should follow every subsequent decennial census.
+The London Resolutions contained provisions to similar effect.
+The census requirement for the purposes of redistribution appeared in the first rough draft of the bill, was modified in the initial draft, and took its final form in the version introduced before the British Parliament.

-Section 8 has not been amended since the Act was enacted in 1867.
+Section 8 has not been amended since the Act came into force in 1867.